Cosplay rules – should you follow them or break them? Well, Senpai is here today to debunk and clarify some of these so-called cosplay rules!

 I myself have been cosplaying and running events for over 10 years while knowing a bunch of cosplayers in the community that have been around for just as long.
-So I feel I can make an adequate observation in which cosplay rules are right, and which ones are just bullshit!
+So I feel I can make an adequate observation with the most important cosplay rules.

 Without further ado, let’s take a look of some of these cosplay rules:

 This is one of the most important rules in the cosplay world.
 Just because someone is cosplaying, does not mean you can treat them differently.
+That’s essentially what it boils down to.
 So if someone is doing a bikini cosplay, it doesn’t mean you can snap photos of them without asking for permission…or catcall them or start touching them.
 If someone is cosplaying with an elaborate outfit with an amazing prop, it doesn’t mean you can start touching their costume and playing with their prop weapon.
 For example, someone broke my Marth Falchion sword at a convention because they decided to swing the sword around without asking me…not cool.

 Cosplay is not consent is a pretty big topic, so check out this article to learn more about it.
 But to simplify things, when it comes to interacting with a cosplayer…always ask for permission first.

-11. “You must always ask a cosplayer their permission before taking a photo of them.”
+Always ask for permission before taking a photo of a cosplayer.

 - When a cosplayer is on stage during a Masquerade/Cosplay Contest.
 If you’re taking part in the contest and going up on stage, it’s reasonable to expect that attendees sitting and watching will take pictures of you while you’re up there.